Gilgamesh512/Schemathesis/README.md

-# Main API Fuzzing Pipeline
+# Main Security Testing Pipeline

 Main security-testing pipeline for the API fuzzing lab.
 This pipeline prepares the target applications, obtains authentication tokens, discovers the DVGA GraphQL schema, and then runs the main REST + GraphQL fuzzing stages.

-The current Main pipeline is intentionally separated from the legacy DVGA pipeline.
-The Main controller does **not** execute the legacy DVGA fuzzer or its analyze/triage chain.

 ## Pipeline